What is the Ponzi Scheme?

 Examples of Ponzi Scheme

-- Charles Ponzi in 1920 came with buying and selling of international postal stamps.
+- Charles Ponzi, in 1920, came with the buying and selling of international postal stamps.

 - MMM is 1990 came up with a Ponzi scheme with an annual return of up to 1000%.